TheLinuxITGuy/Toolbox/README.md

 ![](<Screenshot/Screenshot.png>)

 ## How do I use it?
+There are two options: Release and Git.
+Please choose one.
 ### Release method
 1. Download the latest .tar.gz release into your ~/Downloads folder
 2. Open a Terminal